fosdickio/til/istio/expose-applications-via-http.md

 Users should now be able to access the application from the browser at `http://$INGRESS`.

-## Expose a New Version of the Frontend Microservice
+## Expose a New Version of a Service

 This section details how to deploy a new version of the frontend microservice and uses Istio’s traffic management capabilities to expose the new functionality to selected users.
 This is important because: